BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 A Machine Learning based inference model is presented to predict the performance of a application on accelerator and programming language -- either CUDA or OpenCL.
 Hardware counters are collected and are used as inputs into a Random Forest Classification Model.
 Most of the efforts of this tool is on locating bottlenecks in applications and committing the developer to target a specific implementation and device vendor.
-However, this misses the point of having heterogeneous systems and equally portable OpenCL codes, for instance, if the optimal device is unavailable being committed to just using one device means that work is unable to proceed until the resource is free -- and would be undesirable when scheduling work to devices over many nodes.
+Thus this work is orthogonal to our aim of scheduling OpenCL kernels given a variety of available devices.
 <!--
-can't find a thesis for this -- also results aren't very impressive http://inf-server.inf.uth.gr/~mispyrou/files/Spyrou_Michalis_presentation.pdf
--->
+However, this misses the point of having heterogeneous systems and equally portable OpenCL codes, for instance, if the optimal device is unavailable being committed to just using one device means that work is unable to proceed until the resource is free -- and would be undesirable when scheduling work to devices over many nodes.-->

 Che and Skadron [@che2014benchfriend] propose a set of first-order metrics that most influence GPU performance and scalability that are separate from those bound to CPUs.
 Hardware counters are used to collect and generate these metrics, which are then used in a performance prediction model.